As-Raparigas-do-Codigo/ardc-website/README.md

 ### How to contribute

 Learn how to contribute to the project by reading our contribution guidelines at [CONTRIBUTING.md](/CONTRIBUTING.md).
+Before starting on those PRs, check our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to stay aligned with our values.

 ### Setup and running the app